 Your favorite family trip ever?

 Last year, we rented a house on Peak’s Island off Portland, Maine.
 We were on a serious budget, and we found a house that we could rent mid-week for such a deal!
-It was adorable, and falling apart, and haunted (that’s a story for another time!).
-There was a claw foot tub upstairs that was so heavy, the floor sagged several inches underneath it and looked like it would cave at any moment.
+It was adorable, falling apart, and haunted (that’s a story for another time!).
+There was a claw foot tub upstairs that was so heavy, that the floor sagged several inches underneath it and looked like it would cave at any moment.
 So we spent all of our time outside of the house–wandering around the island, going to the little library, eating too much ice cream, and swimming in the ocean.
 I loved every minute of it.

 When do you feel your best?